talyaron/fullstack-feb23/04-Typescript/19-PersonalProject/Eliyahu/Ice_Cream_Truck/tal.md

 BEM model: 2.
-You duidn't use BEM model.
+You didn't use BEM model.
 Responsivnace.
 10
 Design: 9.
 Code is clear: 10